Sowmya-BH/Sowmya-BH.github.io/_projects/Dashboard.md

   - vega-embed.min
   - justcharts
 ---
-**Team Mates**
+**Team Members**
 * Sowmya Bhupatiraju
 * Bennett Custer
 * Job Monita

-# Uncovering the Optimal Principal Components: The Power of PCA Scree Plots with Cumulative Variance for Correlated and Uncorrelated Variables:
+## Uncovering the Optimal Principal Components: The Power of PCA Scree Plots with Cumulative Variance for Correlated and Uncorrelated Variables:
 In this visualization, we explore the Behavior of Scree Plots for Correlated and Uncorrelated Variables